abhinav2712/AWS-EBS-Volume-Automation/README.md

 ## Video Demonstartion of the project:
 https://github.com/abhinav2712/AWS-EBS-Volume-Automation/assets/68495520/6b0c0ec4-1bbb-42b2-b41e-e17d1c0d4dc6

+We can see, first the old volume is deleted and new one is created since the lambda fucntion would get trigerred only on the creation of the new volume.
+Now on creating a new one, the type is left by default 'GP2', however later on refresh , the type automatically gets converted into 'GP3'

 Blog Link: https://abhinavkumar.hashnode.dev/aws-ebs-volume-automation

 In today's ever-evolving cloud computing landscape, efficiency and compliance are vital for the smooth operation of any organization's infrastructure.
 As a Cloud Engineer, it's your responsibility to optimize cloud resources and services while adhering to company policies.
 This blog explores a unique project that demonstrates the power of automation and monitoring within Amazon Web Services (AWS) to maintain operational excellence and regulatory compliance.